Weaving sustainability into the curriculum.

 Participants receive inspiration, resources, and mutual support.
-Incentives also include an honorarium of $500, a series of workshops and tours with local food meals, and resource materials on sustainability.
+Incentives also include an honorarium of $500 (for UofL Faculty only), a series of workshops and tours with local food meals, and resource materials on sustainability.

 - The first Green Threads cohort formed in the spring of 2009 and applications for new participants are accepted each spring.

 - Read about the experiences of one Green Threads participant from the Department of Fine Arts.